ronh991/glTF-Blender-IO-MSFS/Documentation/Documentation.md

 <!-- [![MSFS](../misc/Logos/msfs_logo.png)](https://www.flightsimulator.com/)[![ASOBO](../misc/Logos/asobo_logo.png)](https://www.asobostudio.com/) <img src="../misc/Logos/glTF_logo.png" width="180" height="90"> -->

-# Documentation for Microsoft Flight Simulator glTF 2.0 Importer and Exporter for Blender
+# Documentation for Microsoft Flight Simulator glTF 2.0 Exporter for Blender

 First of all, this addon adds some panels and options needed to have a correct model export ready to be used in the sim.

-## ONLY USE THE MSFS MATERIAL PARMS panel
+## ONLY USE THE MSFS MATERIAL PARAMS panel

 The exporter plugin works in the following manner.
 You add an object/mesh to build your aircraft/scenery and then you add a Blender material to that object.
 At this point there is NO MSFS Material data associated to the mesh, so if you export the mesh to create a glTf file, there will be no material shown in the sim.
 The default material nodes in Blender are not associated to MSFS Material data.
 Blender has a default "Surface" panel and the ASOBO exporter adds an "MSFS Material Params" panel to the Data Properties - Blender Material section.
 To add/change the way the object/mesh looks, always manipulate the data in the "MSFS Material Params" panel.